Today's Articles

 On this date in 1895, William Grant Still was born.
 He was a Black musician and composer.

 From Woodville, Mississippi, he was raised in Little Rock, Arkansas.
 He is the grandson of abolitionist William Wilberforce Still.
 He and his first wife, Grace Bundy, had four children.
 He took a break from his musical studies at Oberlin College during World War I to join the Navy.
 At this time, the only job available to African Americans in the Navy was a mess attendant.
 Yet, despite this discriminatory treatment, he and many other African Americans chose to reinforce their claim on democracy and freedom and fight for liberty overseas.
-However, they did not have full freedom at home.
+However, they did not have complete freedom at home.
 During his tour of duty, he was relieved of some of his mess responsibilities to perform for officers' meals after discovering he could play the violin.

 The period from 1926 to the early 1940s was Still's most prolific musically.
 During this time, he wrote "Levee Land" (1925), a suite for orchestra and soprano that combines traditional Western musical elements with jazz; "From the Black Belt" (1926), a work for chamber orchestra based on seven short characters sketches; "Sahdji" (1930), a choral ballet based on an African story, and "Afro-American Symphony."